avis-md/avis/docs/Reference/fileio/openfile.rst

 Incremental loading
 ~~~~~~~~~~~~~~~~~~~

-For trajectories that come in separate files, AViS can load each file progressively, thus saving time and data usage.
+For trajectories that come in separate files, AViS can load each file incrementally, thus saving time and data usage.
 The total number of frames to load into memory can be set in the ``Preferences``.

 ..
 Note::